hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/nhost.md

 The response is empty.
 Wonder why?

 It is because we are trying to access Tom's details while we are logged in as Pratim.
-We previously defined permissions so that users can only read and write their own notes.
+We previously defined permissions so that users can only read and write their notes.

-In order to access Tom's notes, we need make the request using a JWT token issued to Tom.
+To access Tom's notes, we need to make the request using a JWT token issued to Tom.

 We make the same curl command in our terminal with Tom's login details.